-- Then place hormones dipped cut into the neotypes.
+- Then place hormones dipped and cut into the neotypes.

 - After that, run the cloning machines, and voila.

-If your cloning environment is right, you don’t need it.
+If your cloning environment is close to precision, you don’t need it.
 If not, you should.
 The humidity dome does help keep the moisture and humidity for your clones.
-This is very helpful when you don’t want to mist your cloners regularly and want to spend less checking and maintenance of it.
+This can be handy when you don’t want to mist your cloners regularly and need to spend less time checking and maintaining it.

-Cloning works poorly in cold places, so keep it in warm areas.
-The perfect temperature is at about 70 – 75oF (20-24oc).
-If the surrounding environment is low in temperature, you can use a heater or a heating mat to keep the temperature in place.
+Cutting does poorly in cold places, so keep it in warm areas.
+The optimal temperature is at about 70 – 75oF (20-24oc).
+If the nearby surrounding is of low temperature, you will use a heater or a heating mat to maintain the temperature intact.

-If you cannot provide the cloners with enough daylight, you need to give it some grow lights.
-Since new cloners are weak, they don’t need full sunlight or intense grow lights.
+If you're unable to provide the cloners with enough daylight, you wish for some grow lights.
+Since new cloners are vulnerable, they don’t need sunlight or intense grow lights.
 That’s why weak CFL bulbs or fluorescent T5 tubes work great.

-The cloners don’t really need any light for the first 1-2 days, but some growers still put the clones under some soft lights for the first few days, and it is still fine.
-After that, you can turn the lights on 18/24h a day.
-The rest 6 hours of darkness is essential because it is mostly the time when the roots form.
+The cloners do not actually need any light for the initial 1-2 days, but some growers still put the clones under some soft lights for the first few days, and it poses to stay still.
+After that, you may turn the lights on for 18/24h each day.
+The remainder of 6 hours of darkness is crucial because it will be mostly the time when the roots form.

-In about 7 –10 days, you can see the rooting.
+In about 7 –10 days, you are certain to see the rooting.
 But other plants can take longer time, up to 3 weeks.

-If by this time your cutting’s roots still don’t form, they will never show up.
-You should trash it, and do another cloning.
+If by this point your cutting’s roots still don’t form, they are going to never show up.
+Then you ought to trash it, and do another cloning.

-When you see that the root systems have shown up enough time to do the transplantation.
-If making the clones in the rockwool cubes or cloning machines, you can immediately see the roots sprouting.
-But it gets a little harder when cloning with the soils because you cannot see inside of the pot.
-You can check inside the soils after ten days or two weeks.
-A little trick is to let the soils dry a bit for easy checking and extraction into the new growing environment.
+When you see that the rooting colonel has shown up enough time to try the transplantation.
+If making the clones inside the rockwool cubes or cloning machines, you will be able to certainly see the roots sprouting.
+But it gets a bit harder when cloning with the soils because you can’t see within the pot.
+You will be able to check inside the soils after ten days or a period of time.
+A trick or so ,is to let the soils dry a small amount for simple checking and extraction into the new growing environment.

 Another tip is to use a transparent pot with the soil or cloning method.
-You will see what happens inside it.
-And it’s advised that you transplant the new cloner into the correct size of the container.
-The new container size must not be too big as the young clone will need to adapt to a new environment.
+You can see what happens inside it.
+And it’s advised that you will simply transplant the new cloner into the proper sized container.
+The new container size must not be too big since the young clone will have to adapt to a brand new environment.